 From the days of the permanent stands consisting of an enclosed platform reached by climbing a ladder to the more modern climbing tree stands and lightest weight hang-on stands the hunter can now raise himself up into a dominant vantage point in a tree.

 For those who have bought a hang-on tree stand, there is one more hurdle to jump.
-You’ve got to get the stand up into position and you then have to climb up and down when you take your place to hunt.
-To do this, one of your options is to use a set of tree stand climbing sticks for hunting.
+You’ve got to get the stand up into position.

-The available options are quite extensive and, like just about every other piece of equipment, will need your careful consideration as you weigh up the pros and cons of each one.
+The available options are quite extensive.
+Like just about every other piece of equipment, you will need careful consideration weighing up the pros and cons of each one.